sharizard/portfolio-workshop/README.md

 ```

+6. Refresh app in the browser.
+Try to scroll to AboutPage.
+Use navbar and the different buttons.

 ### Step 9: Create Portfolio Page

 ### Step 10: Create Hobbies Page

 Congratulations on coming so far!!!!!! :)
 You should probably have an idea now on how to create new components and add it to your page.
-I will then leave this step open so you can experiment React freely.
+Try to add this page on your own.

 ## Authors